appium/appium/docs/en/intro.md

 up new windows.
 See the [capabilities doc](caps.md) for the complete list of capabilities available for Appium.

-*Appium Server*
+**Appium Server**<br/>
-Appium is a server written with Node.js.
+Appium is a server written in Node.js.
 It can be built and installed from source or directly from NPM.

-*Appium.app, Appium.exe*
+**Appium Clients**<br/>
+There are client libraries (in Java, Ruby, Python, PHP, JavaScript, and C#) which support Appium's extensions to the WebDriver protocol.
+When using Appium, you want to use these client libraries instead of your regular WebDriver client.
+You can view the full list of libraries [here](appium-clients.md).

+**Appium.app, Appium.exe**<br/>
 There exist GUI wrappers around the Appium server that can be downloaded.
 These come bundled with everything required to run the Appium server, so you don't need to worry about Node.
 They also come with an Inspector,